 Abusive drug rehab centre shut down

-KANCHANABURI: The Department of Medical Services has ordered the immediate closure of a drug rehabilitation centre at a local temple following complaints of violent abuse and extortion of addicts admitted for treatment there.
+The Department of Medical Services has ordered the immediate closure of a drug rehabilitation centre at a Kanchanaburi temple following complaints of violent abuse and extortion of addicts there.

 The drug rehab centre at Wat Tha Phu Rat Bamrung made headlines when a popular shaman and a lawyer took reporters there on Monday to expose the conditions, which they said included a starvation diet, torture, beatings and extortion of relatives.

 There were more than 200 men crowded into a single room with only two bathrooms.

 The abbot of the temple died 15 minutes before it was raided on Monday.
 Soldiers released the patients, who were taken to hospitals.